 - Develop an internal I-9 policy and conduct self-audits regularly.
 Adapt your I-9 policy based on process weaknesses.
 Train Human Resource supervisors and personnel regularly on new USCIS and internal procedures.

 - Correct errors or omissions as soon as they are discovered.
-You should draw line through the incorrect information (best to use a different colored pen), enter the correct information, and write in your initials and date next to the correction.
+You should draw a line through the incorrect information (best to use a different colored pen), enter the correct information, and write in your initials and date next to the correction.
 If necessary, attach a written explanation for the correction on a separate piece of paper.

 - I-9 Forms should be stored separately from all other personnel files.
 I-9 forms must be retained even after an employee terminates employment for either three years after the date of hire, or one year after the date the person leaves employment, whichever is longer.